whatdoesthequantsay/whatdoesthequantsay.github.io/_posts/2014-03-16-adding-multiple-authors-to-the-jb-twitter-theme.md

 ---
 {% include JB/setup %}

-One of the most delightful aspects of creating this blog is learning how to use [Jekyll Bootstrap](http://jekyllbootstrap.com).
+One of the most delightful aspects of creating this blog is learning how to use [Jekyll Bootstrap][jb].
 The default twitter theme for JB only supports only one author.
 In this post we describe how we made minimal changes to five files in order to add support for multiple authors.

 <!-- more -->

 In the snippets below, we have grayed out the parts of the files which have not been changed, in order to emphasize the parts which have been changed.

-## Step 1: Change the _config.yml file##
+## Step 1: Change the _config.yml file ##

 We first reformatted the author section in the `_config.yml` to support more than one author.